6 – The astronomical origin of tides

 It also means the Sun's maximum declination is 23.4°.

-The Tropic of Capricorn marks 23.4° S as the most Southerly latitude at which the Sun can appear directly overhead at noon, which happens at the December Solstice.
-Similarly, the Tropic of Cancer marks 23.4° N as the most Northerly circle of latitude at which the Sun can be directly overhead, which happens at the June Solstice.
+The Tropic of Capricorn marks 23.4° S as the most southerly latitude at which the Sun can appear directly overhead at noon, which happens at the December Solstice.
+Similarly, the Tropic of Cancer marks 23.4° N as the most northerly circle of latitude at which the Sun can be directly overhead, which happens at the June Solstice.

 Moon's orbital tilt